top of page

 Ridå

-Textile work as stage curtain for the main auditorium of Moderna Museet, Stockholm
+Textile work as stage curtain for the main auditorium of Moderna Museet Stockholm

 Public commission: Statens Konstråd, Stockholm